 We at the Western Cape Government are committed to empowering women and helping them reach their maximum potential.
 One way of doing this is by improving their lives through career opportunities and training.

-South Africa will commemorate Women’s Day on 9 August.
-This is the perfect opportunity to celebrate the achievements and progress of women and the important role women have played and continue to play in South Africa's society.
+As we commemorate Women’s Month, this is the perfect opportunity to celebrate the achievements and progress of women and the important role they have played and continue to play in South Africa's society.

 Breaking through the glass ceiling